treebo-pushpendra/MoEngage-Segment-iOS/Example/Pods/MoEngage-iOS-SDK/README.md

 For more information about the SDK and manual installation, go to the following link --> http://docs.moengage.com/docs/sdk-integration

 Change log:

+v3.6.0
+Inbox messages will have an expiry value, based on which it will be deleted from User Inbox.
+By default the value will be set to 30 days.
+Locale tracking won't be done by default in the SDK, instead trackLocale: method has to be called to track user locale settings.(https://docs.moengage.com/v1.0/docs/tracking-user-attributes#section-tracking-user-locale)

 v3.5.0
 Optimized SDK Network calls.